mik-tf/tfcloud-marketplace/README.md

 ## Getting Started

-For a comprehensive setup guide including detailed instructions on environment configuration, MongoDB Atlas setup, and Stripe integration, see the [Setup Guide](docs/SETUP_GUIDE.md).
-For detailed Auth0 configuration instructions specifically for cloud operators, see the [Auth0 Configuration Guide](docs/AUTH0_CONFIGURATION.md).
+For a comprehensive overview of the project, see the [Project Overview](docs/overview.md).
+For detailed development steps and current status, see the [Development Steps](docs/steps.md).

 ### Prerequisites